-None of the proposals would apply to employees at the Department of Water and Power, which has a separate retirement system.
+The proposed changes would not apply to some civilian workers, including those in the Department of Water and Power, which has its own pension system.